Rustam-Z/big-data/Big Data/big_data.md

         - Dynamic resource sharing.
 Depending on usage of application, Mesos will give more or less number of resources.
         - set `spark.dynamiAllocation.enabled` to true
     - YARN:
-        - You can specify how many executors you want, and how much memory and core for each executor (executor=process inside node responsibe to run tasks of the same job).
+        - You can specify how many executors you want, and how much memory and core for each executor (executor=process inside node responsible to run tasks of the same job).

 https://blog.cloudera.com/how-to-tune-your-apache-spark-jobs-part-1/